A range of postgraduate qualifications are offered by the School of Government, including certificates, diplomas, Master’s and PhD programmes.

 The Diploma is a one-year full-time or up to four-year part-time programme of study.

-The School of Government has two Master's by thesis degrees in Public Policy: a Master of Commerce and Administration (MCA) and a Master of Arts (MA).
-Students may select between the MCA and MA programmes on the basis of their prior study at Honours level.
+The School of Government has two Master's by thesis degrees in Public Policy: a Master of Commerce (MCom) and a Master of Arts (MA).
+Students may select between the MCom and MA programmes on the basis of their prior study.

-The MCA or MA can be undertaken as a one-year full-time Master's thesis programme, and should be completed within a maximum of 18 months (MCA) or 30 months (MA).
-Part-time students can take the programme over two years, with a maximum completion time of three years (MCA) or five years (MA).
+The MCom or MA can be undertaken as a one-year full-time Master's by thesis programme, and should be completed within a maximum of 12 months.
+Part-time students can take the programme over two years.
 The thesis is a 120-point thesis, equivalent to four full-year papers.

-The PhD thesis is a major piece of original and independent research that provides an opportunity to make a significant contribution to a particular discipline, which is then evaluated on international standards.
+The PhD thesis is a major piece of original and independent research that provides an opportunity to make a significant contribution to a particular discipline, which is then evaluated against international standards.

-The Faculty of Graduate Research (FGR) provides the first port of call for all students interested in enrolling in a PhD at Victoria.
+The Faculty of Graduate Research (FGR) provides the first port of call for all students interested in enrolling in a PhD at Victoria University.
 The Faculty website provides application forms, details of available funding, application dates and answers to a host of questions.
-The FGR continues to provide support to PhD students throughout their studies at Victoria.
+Together, the FGR and the School of Government will provide continuous support to PhD students throughout their studies at Victoria University.